Ryan Beatty

 Ryan Kevin Beatty (born September 25, 1995) is an American singer-songwriter.
 He was born in Clovis, California, and now resides in Los Angeles.

 His debut EP, Because of You, was released in 2012.
-After a hiatus, Beatty began to majorly re-emerge in 2017, first with collaborations on Brockhampton's albums Saturation II and Saturation III.
+After a hiatus, Beatty began to re-emerge in 2017, first with collaborations on Brockhampton's albums Saturation II and Saturation III.
 Then, in 2018 he signed to Benny Blanco's imprint label at Interscope Records, Mad Love Records, and released his debut album, Boy in Jeans, on July 20, 2018.
 He continued his work with Brockhampton on their 2019 album Ginger and member Kevin Abstract's third solo album, Arizona Baby.
-Beatty has also collaborated with Tyler, the Creator on his Grammy Award-winning album Igor and the EP Music Inspired by Illumination & Dr. Seuss' The Grinch.
-He would go on to release his second album, Dreaming of David, on January 31, 2020.
+Beatty has also collaborated with Tyler, the Creator on his 2019 album Igor and the EP Music Inspired by Illumination & Dr. Seuss' The Grinch.
+He would go on to release his second album, Dreaming of David, on January 31, 2020, and his third studio album, Calico, on April 28, 2023.
+In 2024 Beatty co-wrote four songs on Beyoncé's Cowboy Carter album, winning for his contributions the Grammy Award for Album of the Year.

 Career

 Early career (2011–2016)

 Starting in 2011, Beatty covered popular songs and posted them on his YouTube channel.
 The videos were highly viewed with his most popular song, a cover of Bruno Mars' "Marry You", gaining over 6 million views.
-He released his debut single "Every Little Thing" in November 2011, which reached #89 on the iTunes Pop Charts.
+He released his debut single "Every Little Thing" in November 2011.
 Ryan Seacrest premiered Beatty's debut music video "Every Little Thing" on February 2, 2012.

 Beatty released his debut EP Because of You which premiered on Radio Disney on July 23, 2012 and was released to the public exclusively on iTunes on July 24, 2012.
-Within 24 hours of its release, Because of You landed in the #1 spot on the US Pop Album Charts and #7 spot on the Top Album Charts.
 In 2012, Beatty was chosen to be one of the faces of AT&T's national "It Can Wait" campaign to end texting and driving.
 The PSA, which urged fans to take the pledge not to text and drive, aired nationwide.
 Ryan spent the summer of 2013 touring as one of the opening acts on Cody Simpson's Paradise Tour.
 His first headlining tour was scheduled for November 2013, but was postponed until 2014.

 In subsequent interviews after the release of his debut album, Boy in Jeans, in 2018, Beatty described this period somewhat negatively.
 He felt both creatively and emotionally constrained by his image as a "straight" teen heartthrob and the lack of input he was allowed when he was recording music.

 In 2013, he opted to fire his initial management team only a little over a year after his quick rise to recognition had begun.
 In a 2020 interview with The Guardian, Beatty recalled firing his manager on a plane flying back to Los Angeles after a gig and telling them, "I can't do this anymore."
 His decision to fire his management and separate from his first label led to a protracted legal battle that prevented him from releasing music until 2016.